-THERAPEUTIC APPLICATIONS
+THERAPEUTIC APPLICATIONS MT:115

-This course examines methods of assessing musculoskeletal clinical pathologies, and presents massage treatment methods and techniques that address disorders of the neck, back, elbow, knee, sciatic nerve and shoulder, as well as carpal and tarsal tunnel syndromes.
+This course examines methods of assessing musculoskeletal clinical pathologies, and presents massage treatment methods and techniques that address disorders of the neck, back, elbow, knee, and shoulder.
 This course is designed specifically to teach skills that are useful when working with chiropractors or other licensed health care providers.